 W4C

-W4C involves line-of-sight and low-cost Wi-Fi equipment, which utilise the unlicensed spectrum bands — 2.4 GHz and 5.8 GHz — to create community-owned and community-operated wireless networks in rural and remote locations of India to democratise access and make it available to all.
+W4C involves line-of-sight and low-cost Wi-Fi equipment, which utilise the unlicensed spectrum bands — 2.4 GHz and 5.8 GHz — to create community owned and community-operated wireless networks in rural and remote locations of India to democratise access and make it available to all.
+These community networks are created for knowledge sharing, content creation and dissemination of other information and issues relevant to the local context of each location.
+Women are trained to become engineers who maintain and manage these networks.

 Four women make low-cost sanitary napkins